Cryptology ePrint Archive: Report 2012/650

 Ben Smyth and Mark D. Ryan and Liqun Chen

 Abstract: This article introduces a definition of privacy for Direct Anonymous Attestation schemes.
-The definition is expressed as an equivalence property suited to automated reasoning using ProVerif and the practicality of the definition is demonstrated by analysing the RSA-based Direct Anonymous Attestation protocol by Brickell, Camenisch & Chen.
+The definition is expressed as an equivalence property which is suited to automated reasoning using Blanchet's ProVerif.
+The practicality of the definition is demonstrated by analysing the RSA-based Direct Anonymous Attestation protocol by Brickell, Camenisch & Chen.
 The analysis discovers a vulnerability in the RSA-based scheme which can be exploited by a passive adversary and, under weaker assumptions, corrupt administrators.
 A security fix is identified and the revised protocol is shown to satisfy our definition of privacy.

 Category / Keywords: cryptographic protocols / Accountability, anonymity, applied pi calculus, Direct Anonymous Attestation, privacy, ProVerif, trusted computing, TPM, traceability, unlinkability.